TheRicky2061/TestCase/README.md

 ## Running the tests

-To run the test, first make sure that you are inside the testing directory.
-To run a specific test, run the following command
+To run test, first make sure that you are inside the testing directory(The same directory this readme is in).
+To run a specific test, run the following command from the terminal.
 ```
 python -m unittest test.test_to_run
 ```